umbraco/UmbracoDocs/Reference/Querying/IMemberManager/index.md

 ### IsProtectedAsync()

-Checks if a document object is protected by the "Protect Pages" functionality in umbraco
+Checks if a document object is protected by the "Protect Pages" functionality in Umbraco.

 ### MemberHasAccessAsync(IEnumerable<String>)